mercoglianoisidoro/q-agents-diagram/agent-aws/.amazonq/cli-agents/system-prompt.md

    1. choose appropriate visualization method and format
    2. Generate or process graph data
    3. Optimize for clarity and purpose
+   4. CRITICAL: Always pass workspace_dir parameter set to './output/{account-id}-{region}' when calling generate_diagram to ensure all diagram files are created in the correct output directory
 4. Create output files:
+   - IMPORTANT: any files or directory you create, directly of by your tools and mcp, have to be stored under the directory ./output/, even if they are temporary
    - create the needed diagrams and include them in a markdown file
    - in the markdown you have to add also the information provided by 'aws sts get-caller-identity' command
    - "If the ./output/{account-id}-{region} directory doesn't exist, create it using mkdir -p."